YKW-Modding/yo-docs/useful-tools.md

 A blender plugin to add support for Level5 Models and Animations, it can be found [here](https://github.com/Tiniifan/studio_eleven) and is the current best way to edit them (despite it having some bugs here and there).

 ### **Metanoia**
 Modified versions of Metanoia exist as tools for reading/editing Yo-kai Watch models.
-Use Studio Eleven instead - although Tiniifans fork of Metanoia can be found[here](https://github.com/Tiniifan/Metanoia) and another fork can be found [here](https://github.com/YKW-Modding/Metanoia/releases).
+Use Studio Eleven instead - although Tiniifans fork of Metanoia can be found [here](https://github.com/Tiniifan/Metanoia) and another fork can be found [here](https://github.com/YKW-Modding/Metanoia/releases).

 ### Looping Audio Converter
 Looping Audio Converter allows you to read and modify `BCSTM` files - used by the game to store its audio: [Looping Audio Converter](https://github.com/libertyernie/LoopingAudioConverter).